SAP-samples/btp-task-center-integration/s4hana-on-prem-scenario/README.md

 - [ ] Check the IAS / IPS cards; here UUID Is menentioend - not Global ID.
 Please check on latest documentation
 - [ ] Refactor alsop general stuff ... maybe only one card whcih all scenarios refer to

+- [ ] check image size - maybe has to be re-sized.
+Any general guidance?

 ## SAP S/4HANA on-premise edition

 This repository contains content for the cards which are used in the SAP Discovery Center project board.